Board of Trustees

 Learn more about the Trustees by viewing the By-Laws for the Trustees, their Acts of Incorporation, and Trustees Acknowledgement Statement.

-Evelyn Arana-Ortiz is a Healthcare IT Executive with twenty-plus years of domestic and international healthcare information technology experience, who has demonstrated the ability to improve business operations by increasing customer satisfaction and exceeding financial targets.
-She is an exceptional leader earning numerous company awards for outstanding performance managing highly complex situations for health care enterprises.
+Evelyn Arana Ortiz is a Healthcare IT Executive with over thirty years of experience in both domestic and international healthcare information technology.
+She has a proven track record of enhancing business operations by elevating customer satisfaction and surpassing financial goals at leading companies such as GE Healthcare and athenahealth.
+Renowned for her exceptional leadership, Evelyn has received numerous awards for her outstanding performance in managing complex situations within healthcare enterprises.

 Navjeet K. Bal is Managing Director and General Counsel at Social Finance, Inc., a Boston based national nonprofit organization founded in 2011, and dedicated to “mobilizing capital to advance social progress.”
 Social Finance partners with governments, nonprofits, foundations, impact investors, and financial institutions to create innovative financing solutions to improve social outcomes.